stymiee/authnetjson/README.md

 Library that abstracts [Authorize.Net](http://www.authorize.net/)'s [JSON APIs](http://developer.authorize.net/api/reference/).

+**The JSON API is currently in BETA and requires contacting Authorize.Net to enable it in their production environment.**

 ## Installation

 Simply add a dependency on `stymiee/authnetjson` to your project's `composer.json` file if you use [Composer](http://getcomposer.org/) to manage the dependencies of your project.

 Here is a minimal example of a `composer.json` file that just defines a dependency on Authnet-Json: